Portevent/Brume-Documentation/doc/MagicEngine/EntityEngine/EntityManager.md

 name|type|description
 -----|-----|-----
 **entity**|[[Entity]]|Entity to unregister
 **checkSummoner**|`bool`|Set this to false to not check if the entity is summoned by another one.
-Will cause issue if properly set to false
+Will cause issue if incorrectly set to false

+---
+### ClearCell
+Clear a cell, removing Entity of it

 ---
 ### Summons